Intent

 Impact

 At Tutshill C of E, learning in computing will be enjoyed across the school.
-Children will use digital and technological vocabulary accurately, alongside a progression in their technical skills.
-They will be confident using a range of hardware and software and will produce high-quality purposeful products.
-Children will see the digital world as part of their world, extending beyond school, and understand that they have choices to make.
-They will be confident and respectful digital citizens going on to lead happy and healthy digital lives.
+Children use digital and technological vocabulary accurately, alongside a progression in their technical skills.
+They are confident using a range of hardware and software and produce high-quality purposeful products.
+Children see the digital world as part of their world, extending beyond school and understand that they have choices to make.
+They are confident and respectful digital citizens going on to lead happy and healthy digital lives.
+The Teach Computing scheme ensures that pupils develop a secure and lasting understanding of key computing concepts.
+Through a well-structured and progressive curriculum, children gain confidence in using technology purposefully and safely.
+They are able to apply computational thinking and problem-solving skills across a range of contexts, demonstrating resilience, creativity and independence.